Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: RESULTS

 \subsection{Evaluation on Unseen Brain Regions}

-Since the fastMRI training data does not contain slices more than 5mm below the orbital rim\cite{zbontar2018fastmri}, we used the retrospectively accelerated Huaxin dataset, covering the whole brain, including the cerebellum and brainstem, to evaluate our method on unseen anatomical regions.
-As indicated by the mean PSNR/SSIM values in Table \ref{tabel:huaxin table} and the visualization in Fig.~\ref{fig:Retrospective1} at MB4R2 acceleration, our algorithm achieved the best results among all methods again, despite not being trained on the inferior brain regions.
+Since the fastMRI training data does not contain slices more than 5mm below the orbital rim\citep{zbontar2018fastmri}, we used the retrospectively accelerated Huaxin dataset, covering the whole brain, including the cerebellum and brainstem, to evaluate our method on unseen anatomical regions.
+As indicated by the mean PSNR/SSIM values in Table~\ref{tabel:huaxin table} and the visualization in Fig.~\ref{fig:Retrospective2} at MB4R2 acceleration, our algorithm achieved the best results among all methods again, despite not being trained on the inferior brain regions.
+Further analysis of Table~\ref{tabel:huaxin table} revealed that ROGER's PSNR and SSIM advantages were statistically significant ($p<0.01$) compared to all other methods.
 Slice-level analysis presented in Fig.~\ref{fig:slice_analysis} revealed that our algorithm maintained superior performance on all slices with stable PSNR/SSIM advantages.